Skins (British TV series): Series 1

 Episode one, "Tony", is an ensemble piece that introduces the characters and the format that will be seen in the show.
 The attractive, popular, and intelligent Tony (Nicholas Hoult) arranges for his friends to attend a party held by upper-class girl Abigail Stock (Georgina Moffat).
 The second episode, "Cassie", focuses on Cassie's final visit to an eating disorder clinic under the supervision of Abigail's mother, Dr Stock.
 In her day-to-day life, she hallucinates messages instructing her to eat, which seem to come from Sid, for whom she develops feelings.
 Jal's episode follows her attempt to win BBC Young Musician of the Year, and her strained relationship with her famous musician father.

 When drug dealer "Mad Twatter" smashes her clarinet as payback for Sid not giving him money for drugs he bought, Jal's father sees to it he will not bother the group again.
 In "Chris", Chris's mother abandons him, leaving £1,000 in cash.
 He blows the money on a party, and is eventually helped into temporary student accommodation by his psychology teacher, Angie (Siwan Morris).
 Episode five, "Sid", shows Sid's struggle with his parents' breakup while Tony organises a scheme to set him up with Michelle.
 A heartbroken and fragile Cassie attempts suicide by drug overdose.

 "Maxxie and Anwar" focuses on the conflict between Anwar's Muslim faith and Maxxie's homosexuality.
 On a school trip to Russia, Tony tells Maxxie that he wants to "try something new", and Michelle ultimately witnesses Tony cheating on her with Maxxie.
 In "Michelle", Michelle faces up to Tony's manipulative and cheating ways.
 She begins to date Josh Stock (Abigail's brother, played by Ben Lloyd-Hughes) until Tony breaks them up by sending naked photos of Abigail from Josh's phone.
-In "Effy", Josh seeks revenge on Tony and his younger sister, Effy, by drugging her and effectively taking her for ransom.
+In "Effy", Josh seeks revenge on Tony and his younger sister, Effy (Kaya Scodelario), by drugging her and, in effect, holding her for ransom.

 In the finale episode, "Everyone", it is Anwar's birthday.
 Anwar and Maxxie are reconciled when Anwar's father welcomes Maxxie to the birthday party, accepting his homosexuality.
 Chris' relationship with Angie ends violently when her fiancé returns.
 Tony confesses to Michelle that he loves her and wants to change his manipulative ways (whilst on the phone), only to be hit by a bus, as Effy watches on from Sid's dad Mark's car.
 The characters begin to sing "Wild World" by Cat Stevens as Tony lies unconscious and Sid searches for Cassie.